farrelleoin93/Milestone-2/README.md

 3. *As a user, I want to be able to find interesting places to visit.* This is achieved by the website providing useful information about three different cities in Vietnam.
 The website also shows the user different places for them to visit in each city.

+4. *As a user, I want to be able to easily find things to do and places to eat in each place.* - This is achieved by providing a working google maps section which shows markers for different types of places in each city e.g "Bars", "Cafes" etc. The website also provides a "Top 3 Picks" section which gives the a brief descriptions of three different places in each city.

+5. *As a user, I want to be able to see useful information about flights to the places in the features on the website or else information about weather in these places.* -
+The website does not currently provide the useer with this feature, however, this feature will be added to the website iin the future.

+6. *As a user, I want to be able to see where all the places mentioned on the website are.* - This is achieved by markers appearing on the map showing the location of all the different places in each city that the user might want to visit.

+7. *As a user, I want to be able to easily contact the owner of the website.* - This is achieved by the working form located at the end of the website.
+The user is also provided with a link to this section of the website in the navbar.

 ## <a name="bugs">Bugs</a>